 The play movement coincided with the children’s movement.
 Lina Morgenstern founded the Berliner Frauen-Verein zur Beförderung der Fröbel’schen Kindergärten, an organization advocating for kindergartens, another German invention.
 Prior to the Industrial Revolution peasant children were in the fields.
 With the industrial revolution, children were working.
 The move for play and education was quite groundbreaking.

 Additional pressures arose from the living conditions of Berlin at that time.
-With the Greater Berlin Act, Berlin had become the third largest city in the world.
+With the Greater Berlin Act, Berlin had become the third-largest city in the world.
 Apartments were small.
 Salaries were also small.
 In one room flat, you could find a family of five.
-Sometimes more than one family were sharing one flat.
+Sometimes more than one family was sharing a flat.
 The surrounding parks and gardens provided needed space for privacy, for socializing, and good health.

 Parks Today: Privatization of Public Space

 Biking along the canal just north of Berlin’s main train station I’ve seen a sea of yellow cranes towering in the air for almost two years now.
 At first, it was comical.
 Now, as the buildings have risen under those cranes I miss the view.
 Instead of open land, I see buildings towering over the river’s edge.

 On the east side of the canal, where I now stand, the buildings are set back from the river, leaving space for a long public park, and a cemetery full of German war heroes.
 This cemetery is now free to access but at one time it was occupied by the Wall and is part of the Mauerweg (or Berlin Wall pathway).

 The buildings across the canal are varied, some are office buildings, others look like they will be expensive condos.